SoftUni-Internal/interactive-content/EN/00-Defining-Classes/06-Static-Members.md

     }
 ```

-In the last example, we see that all the methods we are using in the main method are accessible and work, even though we never actually initialized a Car class.
+In the last example, we see that all the methods we are using in the main method are accessible, even though we never actually initialized a Car class.

 This works because all the fields and methods in the Car class are static members of the class.